d13r/laravel-breadcrumbs/README.md

 > [Home](#) / Blog

-xNote that the default template does not create a link for the last breadcrumb (the one for the current page), even when a URL is specified.
-You can override this by creating your own template – see *Custom Templates* for more details.
+Note that the default template does not create a link for the last breadcrumb (the one for the current page), even when a URL is specified.
+You can override this by creating your own template – see [Custom Templates](#custom-templates) for more details.

 ### Dynamic titles and links